Carbon, energy and water management

 Water management

-The Water Management Plan 2020 - 2030 outlines the approach UWE Bristol take to ensuring good water management.
-Since 2017 a water conservation specialist has supported the identification of water saving measures across the university.
+The Water Management Plan 2020-2030 (PDF) outlines the approach UWE Bristol take to ensuring good water management.
+The Carbon and Energy Team is continuously monitoring water use patterns and identifying water saving measures across the University.
 Successes include:

 • savings of £15,000 on the Glenside Campus

-• By utilising the new metering software ESIGHT, developed by the Energy Team, alarms are now generated when high water consumption is occurring.
-This allows fault to be rectified within hours, further reducing water consumption, as well as the environmental impact of water losses.
+• The new metering software ESIGHT, developed by the Carbon and Energy Team, generates alarms when high water consumption occurs which allows the fault to be rectified within hours.

-• Showering Research Project: In collaboration with UWE Bristol academics and the International Water Security Network, we are investigating water-reduction methods on Frenchay Campus.
+• The Showering Research Project run in collaboration with UWE Bristol academics and the International Water Security Network, we are investigating water-reduction methods on Frenchay Campus.
 This project, has provided not only savings to the university, but various academic papers and published journals that have provided data that has benefited institutions globally.

-We generate our own energy from both solar photovoltaics on site (see details below), and from our CHP engines.
+UWE Bristol is committed to maximise the solar photovoltaic potential on our sites and already generates our own energy from both solar photovoltaics and from our CHP engines.

 • Alltwalis Wind Farm, Carmarthen, Wales